The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy while you’re away.

 Malaria is widespread in many tropical and subtropical countries.
 The illness is caused by a parasite spread by the Anopheles mosquito, which generally bites after sunset.

-You can’t be vaccinated against malaria.
-Mosquito bite avoidance is essential as no antimalarial is considered totally effective.
+You can’t currently be vaccinated against malaria.
+Mosquito bite avoidance is therefore essential as no antimalarial is considered totally effective.
 It’s important to discuss your requirements with your doctor, as some antimalarials have side effects or may be incompatible with certain medical conditions.

 Make your doctor aware of all the destinations you’ll be visiting so the correct antimalarial can be prescribed.
 It’s extremely important to take the tablets as directed, including after you’ve returned home, to cover the incubation period of the disease.